 Research profiled in Live Science also suggests that people with sleeping issues can have difficulty both expressing and interpreting emotions.
 When they are experiencing an emotion, researchers say, that emotion doesn't appear on the face.
 And when others experience an emotion, it's difficult for sleep-deprived people to interpret those signals.

 This kind of emotional blunting can lead to deep interpersonal problems.
 People may feel as though they're not understood or listened to.
 And they may come to feel isolated and alone.

 Poor sleep can also interfere with the chemical signals the body uses in order to regulate the appetite, says CNN.
-Those chemicals are gherlin, which increases a sense of hunger, and leptin, which increases satiety signals.
-Without enough sleep, gherlin levels rise and leptin levels dip.
+Those chemicals are ghrelin, which increases a sense of hunger, and leptin, which increases satiety signals.
+Without enough sleep, ghrelin levels rise and leptin levels dip.
 That can lead to a sense of hunger that just won't abate.

 In addition, people who cannot sleep may feel a sense of anxiety or stress.
 That can lead to a rise in cortisol, which can trigger higher insulin levels.
 Those higher insulin levels drop blood sugar, and that also leads to a sense of hunger.

 When all the meals in the world don't reduce a sense of hunger, overeating can take hold.
 In time, that can lead to obesity.